 This waterway cuts through Jedediah Smith and is one of the only rivers that freely flows to the Pacific Ocean from its source.

-What I like most about it is its distinctive green appearance, which results from the serpentine bedrock that lies beneath it.
+One of its most distinctive features is its striking green appearance, which results from the serpentine bedrock beneath it.

-Apparently, it is California’s prime fishing destination for salmon, and in particular steelhead (a 27-pound whopper was once caught here).
+Apparently, it is California’s premier fishing destination for salmon, particularly steelhead — a 27-pound whopper was once caught here.

-If the fish aren’t biting, you can always enjoy the stunning views of the coast redwoods, like I did.
+If the fish aren’t biting, you can still enjoy the stunning views of the coast redwoods.

 Stout Grove

-Not far away from the majestic Smith River in Jedediah Smith Redwoods State Park is the equally compelling Stout Grove.
-This is undoubtedly one of the comeliest redwood groves you could ever hope to see, with trees reaching upwards of 300 feet in height.
+Not far from the majestic Smith River in Jedediah Smith Redwoods State Park is the equally compelling Stout Grove.
+This is undoubtedly one of the most beautiful redwood groves you could ever hope to see, with trees reaching upwards of 300 feet in height.

-To get to it, I had to drive up a dirt road.
-However, once I parked the car, it was only a short walk to these bad boys.
+To get there, you’ll need to drive up a dirt road.
+However, once parked, it’s only a short walk to these towering giants.

 Trillium Falls